 On February 8, 2018, the Canadian Securities Administrators revised their previously released Staff Notice, regarding required disclosures for issuers that currently have, or are in the process of developing, cannabis-related activities in the U.S. as permitted within a particular state's regulatory framework.
-Under the revised notice, all issuers with U.S. cannabis-related activities are expected to clearly and prominently disclose certain prescribed information in prospectus filings and other required disclosure documents.
+Under the revised notice, all issuers with U.S.

+cannabis-related activities are expected to clearly and prominently disclose certain prescribed information in prospectus filings and other required disclosure documents.

 Unlike in Canada, which has uniform federal legislation governing the cultivation, distribution, sale, and possession of cannabis under the Cannabis Act, in the U.S., cannabis is regulated differently at the federal and state level.
 Under U.S. federal law, drugs are regulated through the Controlled Substances Act (21 U.S.C. § 811) ("CSA"), which categorizes drugs into five different schedules.
 Schedule I is reserved for those drugs the federal Drug Enforcement Agency considers to have a high potential for abuse with no currently accepted medical use.
-Cannabis, other than hemp containing less than 0.3% THC on a dry weight basis (see below for more information), is categorized as a Schedule I controlled substance under the CSA, making it illegal under U.S. federal law to cultivate, distribute, or possess cannabis.
+Cannabis, other than hemp containing less than 0.3% THC on a dry weight basis (see below for more information), is categorized as a Schedule I controlled substance under the CSA (but see below regarding President Biden's rescheduling marijuana initiative), making it illegal under U.S. federal law to cultivate, distribute, or possess cannabis.
 While state laws may take a permissive approach to medical and/or adult-use of cannabis, the CSA may still be enforced by U.S. federal law enforcement officials against citizens of those states for activity that is legal under state law.
-As at the date of this MD&A, and as mentioned above, 41 states, plus the District of Columbia (and the territories of Guam, Puerto Rico, the U.S. Virgin Islands, and the Northern Mariana Island), have legalized the cultivation and sale of cannabis for medical purposes.
-In 22 states and the territory of Guam, the sale and possession of cannabis is legal for both medical and adult-use, and the District of Columbia has legalized adult-use, but not commercial sale.
+As at the date of this MD&A, and as mentioned above, 41 states, plus the District of Columbia (and the territories of Guam, Puerto Rico, the U.S. Virgin Islands, and the Northern Mariana Island), have legalized the cultivation and sale of cannabis for medical and adult-use (note Virginia's general assembly did not reenact it's adult-use program so it does not have an operational adult-use market), and the District of Columbia has legalized adult-use, but not commercial sale.